Skip to content

 1. Click “Go” to execute the query

-2. Verify the table was created by clicking on the “Structure” tab or run: DESCRIBE users;
+2. Verify the table was created by clicking on the “Structure” tab or running DESCRIBE users;

 Create a UserModel class in the app/Domain/Models/ directory.
-This model will handle all database operations related to users.
+This model handles all database operations related to users.
+Follow the same pattern as ProductsModel: use the namespace App\Domain\Models, extend BaseModel, and add a constructor that accepts PDOService and passes it to the parent.

 public function createUser(array $data): int